Darazaki/Spedread/CONTRIBUTING.md

 Translations are located inside the `po/` directory

-After forking the repository on Github and optionaly creating a new branch, you can create a new translation file through `dev-scripts/new-translation.sh`:
+After forking the repository on Github and optionally creating a new branch, you can create a new translation file through `dev-scripts/new-translation.sh`: